colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 Tracking (dynamic) | numDenials | The number of occurrences when the driver wanted/needed to charge but was unable due to a lack of available chargers.

 ## 2.4 Chargers
 Charging agents represent the electric vehicle supply equipment installed at a given TAZ.
-Charging stations can either be level 0, 1, 2 or 3.
-Level 0 charging indicates home charging, which operates at the capacity of a level 2 charger.
-In practice, most level 2 chargers will also have level 1 capability, however in this model they are represented as two separate chargers.
+Charging stations can either be level 0, 1, 2, 3 ***or 4***.
+Level 0 charging indicates home charging, which operates at the capacity of a level 2 charger. ***Level 4 charging decribes battery-swapping.***  In practice, most level 2 chargers will also have level 1 capability, however in this model they are represented as two separate chargers.
 The charger agents are currently described by the following state variables:

 ````
 Table 4: Charger Agent Variables